TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 ```

 `blockOn` behaves exactly like `ContextShift#blockOn` - the provided `fa` will be run on the
-blocker's pool and then the continuation will run on the pool that backs `cs`
+blocker's pool and then the continuation will run on the pool that `cs` represents.

 ### Local reasoning